Ina, Illinois: Crimes

+Over six decades later a quadruple homicide occurred outside of town.
+The victims were the Dardeen family, who lived in a mobile home on Illinois Route 37 just north of the Franklin County line.
+One evening in November 1987, the police came to the house since Keith Dardeen had not shown up for his job at the Rend Lake Water Conservancy District treatment plant that morning and did not answer phone calls.
+Elaine had not been raped, valuable items remained in the house, and police found no reason why anyone might want to have killed the family.
+Serial killer Tommy Lynn Sells confessed to the crime after he was arrested in Texas in 2000; however, police and the other members of the Dardeen family did not completely believe his accounts, which he changed three times, and he did not seem to know any nonpublic information about the crime.
+He was never charged before his 2014 execution, and officially the Dardeens' killings remain unsolved.

 Geography

 Ina is located along Illinois Route 37 which is the village's Main Street, and Interstate 57 runs through the west side of town, with access from Exit 83.
 Mount Vernon, the Jefferson county seat, is 11 mi to the north, and Benton is the same distance to the south.

-According to the 2010 census, Ina has a total area of 2.41 sqmi, all land.
+According to the 2021 census gazetteer files, Ina has a total area of 2.41 sqmi, all land.

 Ina is located on high ground between Casey Creek and Gun Creek, both tributaries of the Big Muddy River.
 The Big Muddy has been dammed to form Rend Lake, with arms of the lake extending up the two tributaries.

 Ina is the home of the Big Muddy River Correctional Center.
 Rend Lake College, with an Ina mailing address, is outside the village limits to the southwest.